-A “wicked problem” is one that has many stakeholders, complex barriers, no playbook, and it is rarely definitively “solved.”
-How might we use invention, product design, and business model innovation to tenaciously address pressing challenges, such as climate change, water scarcity, ocean health, food security, and equitable healthcare?
-Or, vice versa– how wicked problems can engage students to become life-long innovators in their respective disciplines?
-Topics include metrics and outcomes methodologies, lessons-learned for effective international collaborations, activities that spur ideation and empathy across contexts, or ways to integrate impact, business, and technical development in the curriculum.
+How might we use invention, product design, and business model innovation to tenaciously address pressing and complex challenges, such as climate change, water scarcity, ocean health, food security, and equitable healthcare?
+Or, vice versa– how can addressing these problems engage students to become life-long innovators in their respective disciplines?
+Topics include metrics and outcomes methodologies, lessons learned for effective international collaborations, activities that spur ideation and empathy across contexts, or ways to integrate impact, business, and technical development in the curriculum.
 This track is for everyone who wants to make sure that students and society feel the impact long after the course is over.

 Expanding Participation in STEM Innovation & Entrepreneurship

 Underrepresentation of women, people of color, first-generation college students, transfer students, and student veterans within the science and technology innovation and entrepreneurship community is a loss not just for students, but for society overall.
 Topics include approaches and strategies that can attract, engage, and support diverse student participation in science and technology I&E, such as lessons-learned for structuring mentoring programs, research on what is working in the classroom, faculty peer-coaching models, overcoming bias in startup funding, and what can be done to further expand inclusion.